isaac-sim/OmniIsaacGymEnvs/docs/reproducibility.md

 between actors, the simulation may not be able to produce deterministic results.
-This is because contacts are not recorded and will be re-computed from scratch for each reset scenario where actors come into contact, which cannot guarantee deterministic behavior across different compuations.
+This is because contacts are not recorded and will be re-computed from scratch for each reset scenario where actors come into contact, which cannot guarantee deterministic behavior across different computations.